Skip to main content

 Figure 1.16.
 River sand (OH) Figure 1.17.
 Beach sand (CA)

 This page titled 1.5: Try the Scientific Method!
-Two Simple Exercises To Illustrate is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Two Simple Exercises To Illustrate is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.